zhiming99/rpc-frmwrk/README.md

 12. `Http support`(to come)

 ---
+[`Thu 31 Oct 2019 07:36:50 PM Beijing`]
+1. Just get the Raspberry PI/2 to work. the performance is about 15ms per request.
+Anyway the ARM support is coming soon.
+2. The ideal http support is not a trivial task.
+It may take two months to get it run.
+Preparing to get hand dirty...
+3. Some wonderful feature is brewing, hehe...

 [`Thu 24 Oct 2019 10:31:14 AM Beijing`]
 1. IPv6 support is done.
 2. It turns out http support depends on the presence of some new features.
 It needs some time to have a full understanding of the task.